 When marketers hear that they should try something new, they usually ask why they should do it.
 But what we’re all asking is, “show me the data proving why I should do this.”

 It’s only natural.

 There’s plenty of data to back up using personalized product recommendations.

-For instance, campaigns that contain product recommendations but don’t get any clicks on those have an AOV of $44.41.
+For instance, campaigns that contain product recommendations but don’t get any clicks have an AOV of $44.41.
 However, that revenue increases by 369% when someone engages with the recommendations listed.

-Imagine the revenue opportunity you’re missing out on if you’re not using these in your emails or not utilizing it correctly.
+Imagine the revenue opportunity you’re missing out on if you’re not leveraging these in your emails or not utilizing them correctly.
 There are plenty of ways you can add personalized product recommendations to your email marketing.

 Below we’ll cover some brands that do it well, what you can learn from them, and some suggestions for how to expand your use of product recommendations.